Grenaa

-Grenaa (or Grenå) is a Danish town and seaport on the east coast of the Jutlandic peninsula.
+Grenaa (or Grenå) is a Danish town and seaport on the east coast of the Jutland peninsula.
 Tourism, education and commerce are important sectors in the economy of Grenaa.
 It is the only larger town on Djursland.
 Grenaa is the municipal seat, and the largest town, in Norddjurs Municipality, which covers the northern half of Djursland.

 History

 Grenaa was first mentioned in 1231.
-It was granted the status of a market town in 1445.
+It was granted the official Kong-certified status of a market town in 1445.